-1. Acquiring Information

-- Acquiring information for any assigned work or examination from any source not authorized by the instructor. - b.
-Working with another person or persons on any assignment or examination when not specifically permitted by the instructor. - c.
-Observing the work of other students during any examination. - d.
-Using, buying, selling, stealing, soliciting, copying, or possessing, in whole or part, the contents of a un- administered examination. - e.
-Purchasing or otherwise acquiring and submitting as one's own work any research paper or other writing assignment prepared by others.

-2. Providing Information
+- 1. Acquiring Information - 1.
+Acquiring information for any assigned work or examination from any source not authorized by the instructor. - Working with another person or persons on any assignment or examination when not specifically permitted by the instructor. - 3.
+Observing the work of other students during any examination. - 4.
+Using, buying, selling, stealing, soliciting, copying, or possessing, in whole or part, the contents of a unadministered examination. - 5.
+Purchasing or otherwise acquiring and submitting as one's own work any research paper or other writing assignment prepared by others. - 2.
+Providing Information

-- a.
-Providing answers for any assigned work or examination when not specifically authorized by the instructor to do so. - b.
+- 1. Providing answers for any assigned work or examination when not specifically authorized by the instructor to do so. - 2.
 Informing any person or persons of the contents of any examination prior to the time the examination is given.